Quantum jamming brings quantum mechanics to macroscopic scales: Results

 \subsubsection{Quasi-homogeneous jammed state}

 The semilocality of the interaction is masked if the sequence of particles consists of a repeating pattern.
 In order to emphasize the differences with respect to the symmetric case, we study the same example considered in Ref.~\cite{Zadnik2022Measurement}: the sequence of species of the underlying jammed state consists of the repeating pattern $\{1,0,0,1\}$ and the perturbation creates an impurity by removing a particle.
-We can fix the notations in such a way that the initial state is given by $ \ket{\cdots \uparrow\uparrow\downarrow\uparrow\uparrow\downarrow_0\downarrow\uparrow\downarrow\uparrow\uparrow\downarrow \cdots } \sim \ket{0;\underline b} $, where the left (right) hand side shows the (pseudo)spins and (pseudo)position $0$ ($\Downarrow$ stands for a semi-infinite string of pseudospins down).
-The sequence of species reads
+We can fix the notations in such a way that the initial state is given by $ \ket{\cdots \uparrow\uparrow\downarrow\uparrow\uparrow\downarrow_0\downarrow\uparrow\downarrow\uparrow\uparrow\downarrow \cdots } \sim \ket{0;\underline b} $, where the sequence of species reads

-where we displayed relative position $0$ and grouped the species to highlight the repeating pattern.
+Here we displayed relative position $0$ and grouped the species to highlight the repeating pattern.
 The almost periodicity of the species translates into the nearly two-site shift invariance of $\tilde H_1$ in \eqref{eq:Hnonsym1}, a symmetry that is broken around $j=0$, where the effective staggered spin coupled by $V$ changes sign.
 Generally, step potentials can give rise to localised excited states.
 This is confirmed by our numerical investigation, which shows that the initial state has a significant overlap with a localised excited state.
 Nevertheless, there is a delocalised contribution that triggers MELP.
 This is shown in the first row of Figure~\ref{f:disorder}, where we can also see that the localised excited state creates a discontinuity in the cumulative distribution function (the sharp change of colour around $x=0$) that is more pronounced as $V$ is increased.

 The problem becomes considerably more complicated when the initial state has two impurities, but it is still reasonable to expect an integrable description almost everywhere, and hence MELP.
 We surmise however that the effects could become less pronounced due to the localised inhomogeneities of the interactions.